latent-variable/CoT-Decoding-pipeline/README.md

 - **Confidence Metric**:

   - The current confidence calculation is simplified.
+Waiting on Ollama team to impelent [logprobs](https://github.com/ollama/ollama/pull/1640) passthrough to have a fully working version
   - For more accurate confidence metrics, consider implementing a method based on token probabilities if available from the API.

 - **Debugging**: